ukkit/llama-chat/docs/install.md

 # 📦 Complete Installation Guide

-This guide provides both automatic and manual installation methods for chat-o-llama.
+This guide provides both automatic and manual installation methods for llama-chat with llama.cpp.

 ## ⚡ Prerequisites for Fastest Setup

 **For quickest installation (< 2 minutes), have these ready:**
 - **Python 3.8+** with pip and venv modules
+- **llama.cpp** with llama-server binary
-- **Ollama** running with at least one model downloaded
+- **At least one .gguf model** downloaded
 - **git** (usually pre-installed on most systems)

 **Quick prerequisite check:**